Southwestern Pennsylvania Connected – Equitable Broadband Access

 Please click below to interact with the Adoption and Equity Dashboard:

 Adoption and Equity

-These two Indices were used to further the analysis by identifying, evaluating, and prioritizing areas where the greatest disparity between coverage, speed, and affordability of high-speed broadband connectivity access in relation to the demographic and socioeconomic conditions in rural and urban populations of the region.
+These two Indices helped to further the analysis by identifying, evaluating, and prioritizing areas where the greatest disparity between coverage, speed, and affordability of high-speed broadband connectivity access in relation to the demographic and socioeconomic conditions in rural and urban populations of the region.

-As the Connectivity Improvement Plan is developed, these mapping applications will be used to assist in prioritizing potential deployment locations across the 10-county southwestern Pennsylvania region.
-In the meantime, these applications will serve entities who are applying to state and federal grant programs for broadband deployment funding by helping articulate the need to deploy high-speed connectivity to the most critical unserved and underserved areas of the region.
+As the Connectivity Improvement Plan is developed, these mapping applications will be used to assist in prioritizing potential deployment locations across the region.
+In the meantime, these applications will serve those who are applying to state and federal grant programs for broadband deployment funding by articulating the need to deploy high-speed connectivity to the most critical unserved and underserved areas of the region.

 Please click below to interact with the Fixed Broadband Analysis Story Map:

 Fixed Broadband Analysis